ToddLorey/v4l2-ctl-KlipperFocus/README.md

+{% hint style="danger" %} We DO NOT 100% guarantee compatibility with ALL printers.
+It is your responsibility to read this entire guide prior to use and to research whether this is right for you.
+Please contact us on DISCORD if you have questions. {% endhint %}

 # v4l2-ctl-KlipperFocus

 I had tried to get my LMX179 USB webcam to set a manual focus level using the crowsnest.cfg file but it never seemed to work.
 Manually sending a value in the command shell _did_ work, so I set about making a way that would automagically apply a focus value after Klipper starts up.